Finite-Time Analysis of Gradient Descent for Shallow Transformers: EXPERIMENTAL RESULTS

 \subsection{IndRNN vs. Transformer Architectures}

-To compare how a recursive model (IndRNN~\citep{cayci2024rnngd}) and our Transformer cope with long-term dependencies and training stability, we use a controlled autoregressive AR($L$) task where the lag $L$ sets the long-term dependency of the problem.
-Theory for diagonal RNNs predicts that depending on a Lipschitz cutoff, gradients can grow exponentially due to repeated multiplication over a horizon of $T$ steps~\citep{cayci2024rnngd}, whereas our Transformer's bound has no explicit $T$-dependence (cf. Lemma~\ref{lem:h-local-Lipschitz-smooth}).
-Each input sequence $X\!\in\!\mathbb{R}^{1\times T}$ is constructed as a window from a univariate process
+To compare how IndRNNs~\citep{cayci2024rnngd} and our Transformer cope with long-term dependencies and training stability, we use a controlled autoregressive AR($L$) task where the lag $L$ sets the dependency horizon.
+Theory for diagonal RNNs predicts that, depending on a Lipschitz cutoff, gradients can grow exponentially due to repeated multiplication over a horizon of $T$ steps~\citep{cayci2024rnngd}, whereas our Transformer's bound has no explicit $T$-dependence (cf.\ Lemma~\ref{lem:h-local-Lipschitz-smooth}).